Astik807/CLCS/README.md

 Create a folder with your Team Name
 Upload all the code and necessary files in the created folder Upload a README.md file in your folder with the below mentioned informations.
 Generate a Pull Request with your Team Name.
-(Example: submission-XYZ_team) README.md must consist of the following information:
+CLCS README.md must consist of the following information:
 Team Name -CLCS
 Problem Statement -GenAI -Powered Customer Support Process Optimization